SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/_INSTALLATION.md

 **In your LLM interface (if using project files):**
 1. Upload `_local/llm/cairn-pkm-user-prefs.yaml` to your project files
-2. The LLM will read settings from `/mnt/project/cairn-pkm-user-prefs.yaml`
+2. The LLM will read settings from the uploaded project files

 **Why two files?**
 - `_local/user-prefs.yaml` — Template/reference in your vault